KirinDave/Clipping/README.markdown

    using standard java serialization.
 When writes occur, they occur within the calling thread.
-This strategy is reentrant and has a slightly lower overhead than its peer, but if many threads are writing to the variable it will cause unncessary lock contention.
+This strategy is reentrant and has a slightly lower overhead than its peer, but if many threads are writing to the variable it will cause unnecessary lock contention.
 2. *ConcurrentDiskVar*: Like its cousin, it writes values to disk using java serialization.
 Unlike SynchronizedDiskVar, it uses a ReadWriteLock and tasks a separate thread with writes.
 This is